Our Top Five NERF RIVAL Blasters for 2018 (available models only)

 A Special Mention:

 The Khaos is not everyone’s cup of tea due to the very awkward and annoying mag/cartridge loading system but some love it due to its shape, feel and looks.
 It also has excellent range, ROF/firepower and accuracy but no spare magazines on the market…that’s all it needs.
-Again, correct batteries more range and ROF but no sniping, sound like a RD250 Yamaha back in the day.
+Again, correct batteries more range and ROF but no sniping, sounds like a RD250 Yamaha back in the day.

 So that’s the RIVAL line-up with the Apollo, Zeus, Khaos and Atlas probably on their way out along with the Artemis just behind them which is a shame.